 In normal bank accounts, you have $250K of FDIC insurance.
 A trust account has FDIC insurance per owner that has funds in the account.
 So they each have $250K of FDIC insurance.
 The only bank that I'm positive offers true trust accounts is Enterprise.

-Kristin Johnson: If a tenant pays early, it's considered prepaid rent.
+Kristin Johnson: If a resident pays early, it's considered prepaid rent.
 It needs to stay booked as prepaid rent until it gets actually booked against the rent charge, and only then should the funds be made available to the owner.

 I know that some property managers use it to pay bills.
 But technically, it's a liability until it's actually earned, so it should not be used to pay bills, and it should not be distributed to the owner.
 Those are funds that belong to the renters until there's an actual rent charge booked against them.
 That's piece number one to understand.